Workforce Analytics: Benefits, Metrics & Examples

 8. Accessibility: Does it offer accessibility features for users with disabilities?

-9. Scalability: Can it handle the growing data volume and user base of your organization?
+9. Scalability: Can it handle your organization’s growing data volume and user base?

 10. Integration with existing systems: Can it integrate seamlessly with your existing HR and other software systems?